mykokko5561/SmartHome-Control-Panel-Java/README.md

 This project is continuously evolving.
 Planned future updates include:
 - [ ] Integration of a Graphical User Interface (GUI) using JavaFX.
-- [ ] Connecting to a MySQL/PostgreSQL database to save device states persistently.
 - [ ] Adding automated routine triggers (e.g., "Turn on lights when the door unlocks").

 ---